Work on an existing app

 After you install your app's dependencies locally, you can work with it by building the app and starting a local development server.

-Shopify CLI uses ngrok to create a tunnel that allows your app to be accessed using a unique HTTPS URL.
+Shopify CLI uses Cloudflare to create a tunnel that allows your app to be accessed using a unique HTTPS URL.
 Press

 p to open your app's preview URL in a browser.